TracerMAK/coursera-tidy-data/README.md

 * Upon completion of this dataset a separate dataset was created using a subject/activity grouping.
 Each subject was paired with each activity to comprise a unique observation.
 Using these groupings the feature values were averaged and used for the column variables.

+The *data folder should contain the unzipped files and folders from the repository zip file.
+The script looks in this folder for the needed resources.

 The script does not rely on any external libraries and should be capable of running with just the base R packages.